 We prioritize our current students for summer enrollment (for those wanting to maintain their enrollment).
-After Tiny Trees families have had the opportunity to sign up for summer, we invite our SY 22-23 families to sign up for summer.
-Next, we open summer enrollment to the public on our website.
-Please check the capacities below to see program availability.
-We will start our summer enrollment period with our current families in early April, and summer enrollment will be available on our website April 15th.
+After Tiny Trees families have had the opportunity to sign up for summer, we invite new families to sign up for summer.

 There have been updates to Washington’s School and Childcare Immunization requirements.
 Children exempted from immunization by their parent or guardian will not be accepted into care unless that exemption is due to an illness protected by the ADA or WLAD or by a completed and signed Certificate of Exemption.
 The MMR exemption law change went into effect on July 28, 2019.
 Students who are not vaccinated against MMR will only be accepted at Tiny Trees with a Certificate of Exemption that indicates a medical or religious exemption.
 Read more about the law on the Washington Department of Health’s Website.

-When a program fills up (has reached the maximum number of students) and its enrollment is closed, families are welcome to sign up on the program waitlist for their preferred program/s.
-If/when any spots become available in a previously closed/full program, we notify families on the program waitlist.
-This occurs whenever a spot opens (whether it’s before the full session, or for the second half of the summer).
+When a program fills up (has reached the maximum number of children) and its enrollment is closed, families are welcome to sign up on the program waitlist for their preferred program/s.
+When spots become available in a previously closed/full program, we notify families on the program waitlist.
+This occurs whenever a spot opens.
 Some programs are more popular than others, so waitlist lengths vary.
 We cannot guarantee that families on the waitlist will be able to enroll.
-The summer waitlist will be available for public sign ups when we open registration to the public.